So Hard: Critical reception

 Paul Lester from Melody Maker named it Single of the Week, writing, "Notwithstanding the radar signals, laser beams and acidic bleeps which squiggle at the start, "So Hard" is immediately, unmistakably Pet Shop Boys."
 Pan-European magazine Music & Media commented, "All radio formats unite!
 This commercial pop single - featuring that typically inescapable chorus - is the logical choice for any sensible programmer."
 Nick Robinson from Music Week said, "A welcome return, this time with Harold 'Axel F' Faltermeyer co-producing, and a typical semi-orchestral pop song with those familiar heavy dance beats and another catchy chorus."
 Roger Morton from NME wrote that "So Hard" is "familiar Pet Shoppies territory", with its "superior hit factory pulse, boys town keyboard slashes and darkly tainted love-lyric."

 Music video

 The accompanying music video for the song was directed by Eric Watson and filmed in Newcastle and North Tyneside.
 Filming locations included the Bigg Market, Newcastle Quayside, Railway Terrace in Wallsend, Byker, Whitley Bay and the Tyne and Wear Metro.
-The black and white video co-stars Paul Gascoigne's sister Anna Gascoigne.
-The video also shows people dancing and having fun on the streets with Neil and Chris in the background.
+The black and white video co-stars Paul Gascoigne's sister Anna Gascoigne and features Dainton Connell.
+The video also shows people dancing and having fun on the streets with Tennant and Lowe in the background.